hectorproko/PROJECT-21-Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/Project21_Steps.md

 ## DISTRIBUTING THE CLIENT AND SERVER CERTIFICATES

-## USE `KUBECTL` TO GENERATE KUBERNETES CONFIGURATION FILES FOR AUTHENTICATION
-## PREPARE THE ETCD DATABASE FOR ENCRYPTION AT REST
-## BOOTSTRAP THE CONTROL PLANE

 **Distributing the Client and Server Certificates**
 ``` bash
 hector@hector-Laptop:~/ca-authority$ for i in 0 1 2; do